 Some trucking companies outsource parts of their business operations, such as the maintenance of vehicles, driver training, or cargo loading.
 Therefore, in some instances, a negligent third-party company could be responsible for a truck accident.

 Since truck accident claims can be complicated and tricky to understand, having a lawyer by your side can be advantageous.
 A truck accident lawyer knows the laws and regulations for companies and drivers and can determine all the liable parties in your accident.
-Call the Law Offices of Anidjar & Levine today for legal advice at 1-800-747-3733.
+Call the Law Offices of Anidjar & Levine today for legal advice.